-The idea is to get the business model working and the company scoring runs.
+The idea is to get your business model working and your company scoring runs.
 That’s a key stage in your business growth journey.
 Profits are the best fuel for growth.

 Sometimes people will tell me they need to grow and get more business to score runs and they may well be right.
 My first instinct is to see what can be done at the current size – this level – to be profitable.
 Maybe this size with more cash flowing to the bottom line is the next level.
 Getting bigger without being more profitable is rarely the answer.

 Profits are the Best Fuel for Growth

 The best idea is to get profitable now and stay profitable.
 That way the frustration of seeing what you want – being stuck – just out of your reach won’t be something you experience.
 Instead of seeking the big jump next level you’ll be going up the stairs.

 If you’re primarily in the Batter’s Box and First Base selling the products/services and then installing or delivering them you want some ideas on how to get your business to the next level try these ideas: